huaweicloud-latam/knowledge-base/docs/compute/ims/private-oracle-7.9-image.md

 | V1.0 – 2024-06-06 | Diogo Hatz d50037923           | Versão Inicial       |
 | V1.0 – 2024-06-06 | Wisley da Silva Paulo 00830850 | Revisão do Documento |

-# Objetivo
+# Objective

-Este documento objetiva apresentar os procedimentos necessários para criação de imagem do OracleOS 7.9 utilizando o serviço de IMS.
+This document aims to present the procedures required to create an OracleOS 7.9 image using the IMS service.

-# Criação imagem OracleOS
+# Creating an OracleOS image

-Faça o download da imagem ISO do OracleOS (exemplo - <https://yum.oracle.com/oracle-linux-isos.html>) e faça o upload no OBS.
+Download the OracleOS ISO image (example - <https://yum.oracle.com/oracle-linux-isos.html>) and upload it to OBS.

 ![](/huaweicloud-knowledge-base/assets/images/ECS-Private-OracleOS-7.9-Image/media/image3.png)

-## Importe a imagem ISO do OracleOS no serviço IMS.
+## Import the OracleOS ISO image into the IMS service.

 ![](/huaweicloud-knowledge-base/assets/images/ECS-Private-OracleOS-7.9-Image/media/image4.png)